 After logging in, you’re ready to use Manjaro Linux!

 If you are stuck somewhere in the process, feel free to reach out to me and I’ll be sure to help you out.
 There’s also a great user guide included in the live environment to help you out.
 It will be present on the desktop.
-If you are new to this distribution, you should also read about installing software in Manjaro Linux.

 I use Manjaro KDE on a daily basis.
 So even if you have any kind of problems other than installing, do reach out to us via the comment section.
 Hope you liked the guide!